Honey: Religious significance

 Early Christians used honey as a symbol of spiritual perfection in christening ceremonies.

 In Islam, an entire chapter (Surah) in the Quran is called an-Nahl (the Bees).
-According to his teachings (hadith), Muhammad strongly recommended honey for healing purposes.The Quran promotes honey as a nutritious and healthy food, saying:
+According to his teachings (hadith), Muhammad strongly recommended honey for healing purposes.
+The Quran promotes honey as a nutritious and healthy food, saying:

 And thy Lord taught the Bee to build its cells in hills, on trees, and in (men's) habitations; Then to eat of all the produce (of the earth), and find with skill the spacious paths of its Lord: there issues from within their bodies a drink of varying colours, wherein is healing for men: verily in this is a Sign for those who give thought.

 In Hinduism, honey (Madhu) is one of the five elixirs of life (Panchamrita).
 In temples, honey is poured over the deities in a ritual called Madhu abhisheka.
 The Vedas and other ancient literature mention the use of honey as a great medicinal and health food.

 In Buddhism, honey plays an important role in the festival of Madhu Purnima, celebrated in India and Bangladesh.
 The day commemorates Buddha's making peace among his disciples by retreating into the wilderness.
 According to legend, while he was there a monkey brought him honey to eat.
 On Madhu Purnima, Buddhists remember this act by giving honey to monks.
 The monkey's gift is frequently depicted in Buddhist art.

+In Jainism, the consumption of honey is strictly prohibited.
+This dietary restriction is rooted in the religion's fundamental ethical principle of nonviolence (ahimsa).
+Traditional Jain theology classifies honey as one of the four absolute prohibitions (maha-vigai) because its commercial extraction and harvesting inevitably involve the violent disruption of hives and the death of bees.
+Furthermore, classical Jain biological texts assert that the dense, viscous nature of honey makes it a continuous breeding ground for microscopic lifeforms (nigoda).
+Consequently, Jainism mandates that consuming honey results in the continuous ingestion and destruction of these microorganisms, rendering it a severe karmic violation.